Get your Toronto fix by spotting some of the city’s most iconic places in these 15 movies and TV series filmed in the city.

 For five seasons, multiple Tatiana Maslanys could be spotted all over Toronto speaking in different accents and sporting a variety of hairstyles.
 Queen Street’s Graffiti Alley and the old Don Jail have multiple cameos in this completely addictive sci-fi series and the west end’s trendy Parkdale neighbourhood is featured, too.

 To all the working parents trying to keep it together at home with the kids underfoot right now: this is the show for you.
-The Canadian sitcom, now in its fourth season, is basically your guide to where to plan your post-social-distancing celebratory meals in Toronto.
+The Canadian sitcom, now in its fifth season, is basically your guide to where to plan your post-physical-distancing celebratory meals in Toronto.

 Coming up on their fifth season, this hilarious half-hour show from a squad of Toronto’s funniest women features episodes with titles like “Last Year You Weren’t 40” and “Start by Having Rich Parents.”